 An assisted family may share a unit with other persons assisted under the program or with other unassisted persons.
 The owner of a shared housing unit may reside in the unit, but housing assistance cannot be paid on behalf of the owner.
-The owner of the residence cannot be related by blood or marriage to the assisted family.
+The owner of the residence cannot be related by blood or marriage to the assisted family unless consideration is needed as a reasonable accommodation.